- Home

 - Video: What is palliative care?

 Advanced bowel cancer is commonly treated with drugs that reach cancer cells throughout the body.
-This is called systemic treatment, and includes chemotherapy and targeted therapy.
-The drugs used are rapidly changing as clinical trials find newer drugs.
-Talk to your medical oncologist about the latest options for you.
+This is called systemic treatment, and includes chemotherapy, targeted therapy and immunotherapy.

 Scans and blood tests will be used to monitor your response to systemic treatments.
 If results show that the cancer is shrinking or is under control, you’ll continue to have chemotherapy or targeted therapy or both.
 If the cancer is growing, that treatment will stop and your doctor will discuss other treatments.